coredns/coredns/middleware/rewrite/README.md

 * `replace` will modify any matching (what that means may vary based on EDNS0 type) option with the specified option
 * `append` will add the option regardless of what options already exist
-* `set` will modify a matching option or add on if none is found
+* `set` will modify a matching option or add one if none is found

 Currently supported are `EDNS0_LOCAL` and `EDNS0_NSID`.